 The dried bodies of ant lions (the larvae of Myrmeleontidae species) have been used as a traditional Chinese medicine prescribed for the treatment of malaria and childhood convulsions [8].
 EndroNugroho et al found combination of bitter guard ethanolic extract with antlion larvae aquousextract as a blood glucose level lowering agent.
 In this study, human lung acting insulin was intraperitonically injected three times daily for 15 days to insulin resistance conditions in rat.
 In 16th day, a single dose of drug was orally given and blood glucose levels were checked before and after the administration of drug.
 The result was analyzed using paired t-test.
 The bitter gourd and ant lion larvae in ratio 75:25 (w/w percentage) were found to reduce blood glucose level by 32.20±2.57% [9].

-A study in Indonesia by TyasKurniasih et al showed that the juice of undur-undur (antlion) significantly (p <0.05) decreased blood glucose levels of aloxan induced hyperglycemic rats after 14 days of treatment.
+A study in Indonesia by TyasKurniasih et al showed that the juice of undur-undur (antlion) significantly (p <0.05) decreased blood glucose levels of aloxan- induced hyperglycemic rats after 14 days of treatment.
 In this study, 30 male white Wister rats were randomly selected and divided into 6 treatment groups.
-First group (normal control) included aquabidest injected mice and given treatment with aquabidest at dose of 0.5ml/200g body weight of rat per day, second group (control hyperglycemic) included alloxan induced hyperglycemic mice and given treatment with aquabidest at dose of 0.5ml/200g body weight of rat per day and third group (positive control) included alloxan induced hyperglycemic mice and given treatment with solution of glibenclamide dose of 0.378 mg/200g body weight of rat per day.
+First group (normal control) included aquabidest injected mice and given treatment with aquabidest at dose of 0.5ml/200g body weight of rat per day, second group (control hyperglycemic) included alloxan- induced hyperglycemic mice and given treatment with aquabidest at dose of 0.5ml/200g body weight of rat per day and third group (positive control) included alloxan induced hyperglycemic mice and given treatment with solution of glibenclamide dose of 0.378 mg/200g body weight of rat per day.
 Similarly, forth group (treatment 1) were alloxan induced hyperglycemic mice and given treatment with Undur-undur (Antlion) juice at dose of 0.01 ml/200g body weight of rat per day, fifth group (treatment 2) were alloxan induced hyperglycemic rats and given treatment with banana amber juice at dose of 1.16 ml/200g body weight of rat per day and finally sixth group (treatment 3) were alloxan induced hyperglycemic mice and given treatment with combination at dose 0.01ml/200g of antlion juice and at dose 1.16ml/200g of banana juice.
 Blood glucose content was measured every 7 days until the 35th day.
 The data obtained were analyzed using ANOVA and test LSD at 95% confidence level [10].
+Indicate the results of this study here

 Recently, ElzaSundhani et al. also studied anti-diabetic activity of antlion powder andethanolic extract on white Wister male rat.Twenty seven rats were grouped randomly into nine each with 3 animals.
 Group I and II were given glibenclamide and group III was given glucose.
 Group IV, V, and VI were given antlion powder with the dose of 5.42 mg/KgBW, 10.84 mg/KgBW, and 21.68 mg/KgBW respectively while group VII, VIII, and IX were given ethanol extract of antlion with the dose of 0.1626 mg/KgBW, 0.3252 mg/kgBW, and 0.6054 mg/KgBW respectively.
 Blood glucose level was determined and analyzed statistically.The result showed that, both powder and ethanolic extract of antlion can prove to decrease blood glucose level [11].